What is a Provisional License in Maryland

 There are sanctions if you get a Provisional License DUI.
 The same as we mentioned in our posts about administrative sanctions and court.
 If you are looking for a further explanation, read “DUI, if you are UNDER 21,” or “What happens in a Maryland DUI/DWI.”

 Having a DUI does not affect your ability to request a restricted license if you are eligible.
-Eligibility is determined by submission to a test of breath between 0.08-0.15.
+For eligibility, you must submit to a test of breath between 0.08-0.15.
 Ineligibility is above 0.15 or a refusal to submit to a breath test.

 If you are charged with any driving offense that carries a maximum penalty of jail time.
 Please do not ignore the charge.
 It will not just disappear.
 You could easily spend some time in the detention center if it is a repeat offense.
 It could also impact your ability to drive in Maryland.